UnifyProject/RFC/raw/rfc-2.md

 * "application/{schema}+json"
 * "text/xml", or empty, which are equivalent.

 The server will respond with a resource document in the requested format and a Content-Type: header of the appropriate type.
 Note that most browsers will display "text/xml" documents as XML, while they will not show "application/{schema}+xml".
-Thus it is possible to embed XRAP resource URIs in, for example, HTML documents, with usable results.
+Thus it is possible to embed XRAP resource URNs in, for example, HTML documents, with usable results.

 When a client creates a new resource or modifies an existing resource, it SHOULD specify the MIME type of the resource document that it is sending to the browser, using the Content-Type: header.
 XRAP allows the same three values as for the Accept: header: